 Animal Biomechanical Medicine

 Dr Aish has a graduate diploma in animal biomechanical medicine.
-This aims to get the body moving optimally.
-Techniques are derived from osteopathy and chiropractic but encompasses many modalities such as massage, rehabilitation techniques, stretches, exercise plans and lifestyle advise.
+This aims to restore health through mobility.
+Optimising blood flow, neurological input and lymphatic drainage to tissues and organs will also create the ideal environment not only for comfortable joints and muscles but will also allow healthy internal organ function.
+Techniques are derived from osteopathy and chiropractic but encompass many modalities such as massage, rehabilitation techniques, stretches, exercise plans, dietary supplements and lifestyle advise.

 Techniques are chosen to suit the patient and most of the techniques Dr Aish uses are gentle and enjoyable for the patient.